SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The software discussed in the [previous section](#software-processing) is solely for the processing of the data.
 The codes that are discussed here are for the postprocessing analysis.
-These are all python scripts that are not depended on Linux and only use rather standard python package like numpy, matplotlib, pandas, seaborn and scipy.
+These are all python scripts that are not depended on Linux (they run and are tested in Windows) and only use rather standard python package like numpy, matplotlib, pandas, seaborn and scipy.
+The python version used for creating and testing is Python v3.8.5.

 The order in which to run the programs shouldn't matter as these scripts are all independed of each other except for genomicfeatures_dataframe.py which is sometimes called by other scripts.
 However, most scripts are depending on one or more [python modules](#python-modules), which are all expected to be located in a python_modules folder inside the folder where the python scripts are located (see [github](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/satay_processing/python_scripts) for an example how this is organized).